Tell me more ×

 Is it possible to have more than one option with \newcommand?

 Try the LaTeX 3 package xparse.
-Example
+For example:

 \documentclass{article}